-Robert Rose talks about being a radio/navigation officer in the Royal Canadian Air Force.
-As a part of a Canadair North Star flight crew, he describes the mission of airlifting military personnel and supplies to and from Japan in support of the Korean War.
+Robert Rose recalls being a radio/navigation officer in the Royal Canadian Air Force in the Canadair North Star (426 Squadron).
+He offers details of the routes used to airlift military personnel and supplies to and from Japan in support of the Korean War.

 Robert Rose recalls one particular journey across the Pacific as part of a Canadair North Star flight crew.
-On the trip, he talks about coming across damaged planes with preceding and seceding tail numbers to the that of the plane on which he served.
+He recalls coming across damaged planes on the trip with preceding and seceding tail numbers to the that of the plane on which he served.
 He jokes about having to get to Tokyo to get rid of the plane on which he was on.

 [Beginning or Recorded Material]

 Bob Rose: My name is Robert James Rose.
 R O S E and I’d like to welcome you to Canada on your first initial visit.
 I hope your stay here will be enjoyable and your mission will be successful.